softstream-link/byteserde/readme.md

         * [ByteDeserialize***r***](byteserde/src/des.rs#ByteDeserialize) - takes a `byte stream` `&[u8]` irrespctive of heap vs stack allocation and turns it into a `struct`

     * [byteserde_derive@crates.io](https://crates.io/crates/byteserde_derive) - [byteserde_derive/Cargo.toml](byteserde_derive/Cargo.toml)
-        * contains procedural macro that generaters implementation of these traits on regular & tuple rust structure.
+        * contains procedural macro that generates `byteserde` trait implementations on `regular`, `tuple`, `enum` rust structure.
-        * This crate supports three attributes:
-          * `#[byteserde( endian = "le" )]` - this will cause entire `struct` or `member` to serialize in desired endian.
-Valid options are `le`, `be`, `ne`

-          * `#[byteserde( replace( ... ))]` - this only affects `serialization` of the `member` whose value will be ignored and value of `...` expresion will instead be serialized used .
-Ex: This is usefull when one of the fields contains length of the packet but you don't know its value until the instance is created.
-Using this attribute you can create an expression which will be evaluated  during serialization.
-See: Examples for more details.

-          * `#[byteserde( deplete( ... ) )]` - this only affects `deserialization` of the `member` by limiting the number of bytes the member is allowed to read from the stream.
-Must evaluate to `usize`.
-Ex: This is usefull when part of the `byte stream` contains infomation about numbers of bytes representing one of following members.
-See: Examples for more details.
-        * NOTE: that Union, Enum, and Unit structure are not not currently supported
+        * NOTE: that Union and Unit structure are not supported ,this might change in the future.

     * [byteserde_types@crates.io](https://crates.io/crates/byteserde_types) - [byteserde_types/Cargo.toml](byteserde_types/Cargo.toml)
-        * contains optional ascii string related types, which are typically usefull when dealing with fixed length strings while parsing a `byte stream`, see examples section for more details.
+        * contains optional ascii string related types and macros, which are typically usefull when dealing with fixed length strings while parsing a `byte stream`, see examples section for more details.

 # Examples & Overview
 * Please refer to [this document](byteserde_examples/readme.md) for a number of helpfull examples and feature review.